alrokayan/hadoop-openstack-centos/README.rst

-A Step-by-Step Guide to Installing Hadoop on OpenStack CentOS VMs and use Eclipse
+A Step-by-Step Guide to Installing Hadoop on OpenStack CentOS VMs with Eclipse Hadoop plugin
 =====================================================================================================================

 Project Information